mjdrushton/potential-pro-fit/docs/variables.rst

 	VARIABLE_NAME : EXPRESSION

-Where ``VARIABLE_NAME`` is the label used to refer to the calculated variable within the fitting system. ``EXPRESSION`` is an arithmetic expression which can contain references to variables from the :ref:`[Variables] <fittingtool-variables-variables>` section.
-The functions and operators that can be used in expressions are the same as for the ``Formula`` meta-evaluator and are described :ref:`here <fittingtool-metaevaluators-expressionsyntax>`.
+Where ``VARIABLE_NAME`` is the label used to refer to the calculated variable within the fitting system. ``EXPRESSION`` is an arithmetic expression which can contain references to variables from the :ref:`[Variables] <pprofit-variables-variables>` section.
+The functions and operators that can be used in expressions are the same as for the ``Formula`` meta-evaluator and are described :ref:`here <pprofit-metaevaluators-expressionsyntax>`.

 Example
 ^^^^^^^